 Contextual Consideration Relevant Information Acuity of need for treatment of The acuity of need for an effective treatment is extremely individual patients based on short-term high as in most patients ALS is a rapidly progressive disease risk of death or progression to leading to worsening disability and then death over a short permanent disability period of time.
 Magnitude of the lifetime impact on For most patients, ALS occurs in later adulthood.
 While ALS individual patients of the condition affects only a portion of an individual's lifespan, the impact being treated during that affected time is large.
-ALS is a heterogenous illness with multiple cellular pathways Now machanism of action may provide to neuronal death.
-Having more than one therapeutic option New mechanism of action may provide that disrupts different pathways may offer more options. benefit to patients However, the mechanism of action for both AMX0035 and edaravone are uncertain.
+ALS is a heterogenous illness with multiple cellular pathways New mechanism of action may provide benefit to patients to neuronal death.
+Having more than one therapeutic option that disrupts different pathways may offer more options.
+However, the mechanism of action for both AMX0035 and edaravone are uncertain.